markalanboyd/blog/Declarative_Digital_Instrument_GUIs/DDIGpt1.md

 # Declarative Digital Instrument GUIs with Lua in Audulus - Part 1: Grid Controller

+note 📝: [The Github repo for the UI library is available here](https://github.com/markalanboyd/Audulus-Canvas).
+I'm trying to get my first programming job, and this is a major portfolio piece, so please give it a ⭐ to make it stand out!

 ## Intro

 [Audulus](http://audulus.com) is a modular synthesizer visual programming environment for Mac and iPad.
 You can use it to create digital instruments and MIDI controllers from scratch without coding by connecting nodes together with wires.